Home > How to Tips

 1. Check the disk connections

-When you are unable to copy files from your Mac to the connected external hard drive, the first step is to ensure the connection is proper.
+When you are unable to copy files from your Mac to the connected external hard drive or USB drive, the first step is to ensure the connection is proper.
 The loose or faulty connection will make your Mac fail to detect the external drive, let alone allow you to move stuff to it.
 You can check the port on your Mac and the USB cable of the external hard drive.
 Then, plug the drive into another port on your Mac.

 2. Check the format of the external hard drive